ShauliTaragin/OOP_Ex2/README.md

 As you can see our results after analyzing the code,our code is efficient.
-Besides running in good times are tsp algorithm returns a pretty close to the best result..
+Besides running in good times are tsp algorithm returns a very accurate result.